 Chief Finance & Operations Officer: Rocky Naickar

-Rocky Naickar has been Chief Operations and Finance Officer at Caritas Australia for seven years.
+Rocky Naickar has been Chief Operations and Finance Officer at Caritas Australia for nine years.
 He manages the corporate services strategy of the Agency and oversees all finance, ICT, property, risk, compliance and statutory reporting functions to ensure that Caritas Australia meets financial goals and objectives.

 A qualified accountant, Rocky has over 15 years senior leadership experience in a range of roles, including leading corporate functions for corporate, public and large not-for-profit organisations in Australia.
 He specializes in business transformation, risk and compliance, sustainable financial management, information communications and technology and shared services.

-Head of Engagement & Sustainability: Richard Landels
+Director of Advancement: Richard Landels

 Previously, he ran his own communications and publishing agency for 15 years.
 His background is in publishing, marketing and business management.
 Richard now enjoys bringing his extensive experience in communication and marketing to the non-profit sector.

-Head of Mission Integration: Michael McGirr
+Director of Mission: Michael McGirr

 Prior to joining Caritas Australia, Michael was a teacher and most recently worked as Dean of Faith at St Kevin's College in Melbourne.
 He also worked on faith formation with the boards and staff of schools and other organisations.
 Through all his work, he is motivated to connect faith, culture and community, and to champion an expression of a faith that encourages justice.

-Head of People & Culture: Alicia Benardos
+Director of People: Alicia Benardos

 Alicia is passionate about creating amazing spaces where people can bring their best self to work and achieve great things.
 She is motivated by making a difference and enjoys leading cultural change, supporting growth and developing authentic relationships.
 Prior to Caritas Australia, Alicia worked as the Head of People and Culture with Weight Watchers, and has worked in strategic and operational HR roles in a variety of industries.